 o Urination stops completely.

-COMPLICATIONS of acute renal failure
+Complication of acute renal failure

 • Cardiac arrhythmia.